Last Updated on January 21, 2022 by Lea Melo

 It is, indeed, a gem, a small region that, due to its proximity to the sea, and its zone and proximity to Africa, remains tempered throughout the year.

-Drinking from the history of the region, that was, and still is, focused heavily in fishing for a living, you can expect an incredible variety of fresh fish and shellfish throughout the year, grilled with a pinch of salt and lemon, served with boiled potatoes and vegetables.
+Drinking from the history of the region, which was and still is, focused heavily on fishing for a living, you can expect an incredible variety of fresh fish and shellfish throughout the year, grilled with a pinch of salt and lemon, served with boiled potatoes and vegetables.

 When the high season is over, Algarve turns into a relatively underpopulated area, and the offer is adapted to such conditions.

-The quality and quantity options is incomparably lower than in Porto or Lisbon.
+The quality and quantity options are incomparably lower than in Porto or Lisbon.
+Also one of the favorite places the wealthy choose in Portugal.

 It’s the Battle of Ourique, in 1138, that effectively creates the idea of a kingdom, Portugal, later accepted by the Pope, in 1143.
 In Porto, buildings tell stories of kings and queens, of bishops and writers, of fishermen and the prole.